FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 pub enum SchemaVersion {
     /// Baseline usable by all sqlite versions
     One,
-    /// Usable from version 3.1.3 and above
+    /// Usable from sqlite version 3.1.3 and above Two,
-    Two,
-    /// Usable from version 3.1.4 and above
+    /// Usable from sqlite version 3.1.4 and above Three,
-    Three,
-    /// Usable from version 3.3.0 and above
+    /// Usable from sqlite version 3.3.0 and above Four,
-    Four,
     /// Version > 4
     Unknown(NonZeroU32),